Safety-Critical Control via Recurrent Tracking Functions

 \section{Introduction}

-Ensuring safety in autonomous systems requires controllers that can guarantee constraint satisfaction while achieving performance objectives.
+Safety-Critical Control in autonomous systems requires controllers that can guarantee constraint satisfaction while achieving performance objectives.
 Control Barrier Functions (CBFs) provide a principled framework for certifying safety by rendering desired safe sets forward invariant through appropriate control actions.
 However, the practical deployment of CBF-based methods hinges on the ability to construct valid barrier functions for the system at hand---a challenge that grows increasingly difficult as system complexity and dimensionality increase~\cite{compton2024learning}.

-Existing CBF synthesis methods typically leverage certain relative degree properties~\cite{nguyen2016exponential,wang2021learning}, learning-based approaches~\cite{robey2021learning,srinivasan2020synthesis}, sum-of-squares programs for polynomial dynamics~\cite{clark2021verification, dai2022convex}, or reachability-based constructions from Hamilton--Jacobi value functions~\cite{choi2021robust,tonkens2022refining}.
-These approaches often rely on assumptions that fail in practice or suffer from the curse of dimensionality, limiting applicability to complex, high-dimensional systems; scalable CBF synthesis for higher-order dynamics in modern systems, such as aerial vehicles, legged robots, and complex power grids, therefore, remains open~\cite{cohen2024safety}.
+Existing CBF synthesis methods typically leverage certain relative degree properties~\cite{nguyen2016exponential,wang2021learning}, learning-based approaches~\cite{robey2021learning,srinivasan2020synthesis}, sum-of-squares programs for polynomial dynamics~\cite{clark2021verification, dai2022convex}, or reachability-based constructions from Hamilton--Jacobi value functions~\cite{choi2021robust}.
+These approaches often rely on assumptions that are difficult to satisfy in practice or are hampered by the curse of dimensionality, which limits their applicability to complex systems.
+As a result, scalable CBF synthesis for systems with higher-order dynamics, such as aerial vehicles, legged robots, and complex power grids, remains an important open problem~\cite{cohen2024safety}.

 A promising alternative is layered control: a reduced-order model (RoM) captures safety-critical states (e.g., collision-relevant kinematics or center-of-mass motion) while a low-level controller regulates the full-order model (FoM)~\cite{matni2024quantitative,molnar2021model}.
-Designing CBFs in the lower-dimensional RoM reduces computation, and safety transfers to the FoM when tracking errors admit exponential convergence certificates~\cite {molnar2023safety, cohen2024safety}.
+Designing CBFs in the lower-dimensional RoM reduces computation, and safety transfers to the FoM when tracking errors between the true signals and the safe ones admit exponential convergence certificates~\cite {molnar2023safety}.
 However, beyond fully actuated systems, there is no systematic procedure for constructing such tracking functions to certify the Lyapunov condition for exponential convergence, which hinders practice.
 Robust RoM-based CBFs with predictive error margins~\cite{compton2024learning} mitigate RoM–FoM mismatch, but the conservatism term~$\delta$ discards useful system information.